The Language CV is a tool students can use to present their language

 your language skills more extensively than in a traditional CV when

 What should the Language CV include?

-- assess their knowledge of different languages in accordance with the CEFR
+- assess your knowledge of different languages in accordance with the CEFR

-- give a verbal description of their language skills.
+- give a verbal description of your language skills.

 What tools should be used to compile a Language CV?